 Keep unfrozen fresh water available to your hens.
 Hydrated birds deal with cold better.

 Dry, fully feathered chickens that can get out of the wind are very, very cold hardy.
 They will be fine in freezing temperatures (even sub zero temperatures) so long as they have access to fresh water and stay dry.
 Some particulars may vary breed-to-breed, for instance Silkies and frizzle-feathered chickens are less cold hardy.
 The above points will certainly give you a safe place to work from.

 Contact us if you have winter chicken keeping questions.
 While we live in Central Texas and only have 30 or so freezing days each year, we have thousands of customers in places like Maine, Connecticut, Massachusetts, Minnesota, Colorado and many other very cold places.
 We literally get NO reports of cold weather related chicken deaths with our coops.
 We’re happy to share with you what we know.

-At Urban Coop Company, we’re here to be your guide on all urban chicken-keeping matters.
+At Roost & Root, we’re here to be your guide on all urban chicken-keeping matters.